 - Give them a healthy environment

-- Be a good owner to both animals
+- Be a good owner of both animals

 Do this, and your experience with the cat and the other pets and children will be a successful one.